CanadianClimateDataPortal/climatedata-wp-theme/docs/git-branching-strategy.md

 If `main` evolved in a way that the fix cannot be applied the same way, develop the fix like a _feature_ (see ["Developing new features"](#developing-new-features) above).

+## About v1

+> The following applies only during the transition period where v1 is still the _production_ version and v2 is being
+> developed.

+For the development of a new feature or a hot fix on v1:

+1. Create a branch from the `demo` branch.
+2. Develop your code and create a pull request (to merge into `demo`).
+Once merged, the staging server will automatically pull from the `demo` branch.
+3. Once approved for _production_ deployment, merge _only the new commit(s)_ (ex: with cherry-picking) into the `release/v1.x` branch.
+4. This branch will then have to be manually pulled on the production server.